near/NEPs/specs/Standards/NonFungibleToken/ApprovalManagement.md

 Let's examine the technical calls through the following scenarios:

-1. **Simple approval**: Alice approves Bob to transfer her token.
+1. [Simple approval](#1-simple-approval): Alice approves Bob to transfer her token.
-2. **Approval with cross-contract call (XCC)**: Alice approves Market to transfer one of her tokens and passes `msg` so that NFT will call `nft_on_approve` on Market's contract.
+2. [Approval with cross-contract call (XCC)](#2-approval-with-cross-contract-call): Alice approves Market to transfer one of her tokens and passes `msg` so that NFT will call `nft_on_approve` on Market's contract.
-3. **Approval with XCC, edge case**: Alice approves Bazaar and passes `msg` again, but what's this?
+3. [Approval with XCC, edge case](#3-approval-with-cross-contract-call-edge-case): Alice approves Bazaar and passes `msg` again, but what's this?
 Bazaar doesn't implement `nft_on_approve`, so Alice sees an error in the transaction result.
 Not to worry, though, she checks `nft_is_approved` and sees that she did successfully approve Bazaar, despite the error.
-4. **Approval IDs**: Bob buys Alice's token via Market.
+4. [Approval IDs](#4-approval-ids): Bob buys Alice's token via Market.
-5. **Approval IDs, edge case**: Bob transfers same token back to Alice, Alice re-approves Market & Bazaar.
+5. [Approval IDs, edge case](#5-approval-ids-edge-case): Bob transfers same token back to Alice, Alice re-approves Market & Bazaar.
 Bazaar has an outdated cache.
 Bob tries to buy from Bazaar at the old price.
-6. **Revoke one**: Alice revokes Market's approval for this token.
+6. [Revoke one](#6-revoke-one): Alice revokes Market's approval for this token.
-7. **Revoke all**: Alice revokes all approval for this token.
+7. [Revoke all](#7-revoke-all): Alice revokes all approval for this token.

 ### 1. Simple Approval